Jcherella/SnifferApp/README.md

 ![CI](https://github.com/Jcherella/SnifferApp/workflows/CI/badge.svg)

-Sniffer is a mobile for Andriod and IOS application that will allow users to scan networks for devices and get priliminary information on the devices.
-It will attempt to figure out the Company who constructed them and model of device.
+Sniffer is a mobile for Andriod application that will allow users to scan networks for devices and get priliminary information on the devices.

 ## Final Installation Instructions: